IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 3. Grasshopper file.

 ####1.1.3.8.
 TEMPLATES
-Creating and specifiying a template file in your Grasshopper preferences is convenient way to set up every new Grasshopper definition you create.
+Creating and specifying a template file in your Grasshopper preferences is convenient way to set up every new Grasshopper definition you create.
 The template can include Grasshopper components as well as panels and sketch objects for labeling.